 If you don’t know how much you are paying per kWh, you should be able to find the cost per kWh on your electricity contract or in one of the electricity bills.

-A desktop computer can save quite a bit of electricity by just correctly adjusting some settings.
+A desktop computer can save a lot of electricity by correctly adjusting some settings.

 1.- Adjust the energy settings

-If not in use, make sure that your computer goes to sleep mode within a reasonable time.
-We have our computers setup to go into sleep mode after 10 minutes of inactivity.
+If not in use, ensure your computer goes to sleep mode within a reasonable time.
+Our computers are set up to sleep after 10 minutes of inactivity.

 2.- Quit or uninstall unnecessary programs

-Most of the computer programs use CPU and GPU as well as RAM and Hard Drive to run.
-Specially, those programs that use significant amount of CPU or GPU will significantly increase the electricity usage.
+Most computer programs use CPU, GPU, RAM, and Hard drives.
+Especially those programs that use a significant amount of CPU or GPU will significantly increase electricity usage.

-And that is about it… if your computer is setup to go into sleep, turn off the screen during inactivity as well as it is not running any power consuming computer programs, it will not use that much electricity.
+And that is about it… if your computer is set up to go to sleep, turns off the screen during inactivity, and is not running any power-consuming computer programs, it will not use that much electricity.

 A gaming PC uses between 300 and 500 Watts per hour.

-In a PC, a GPU and CPU uses more electricity than all the components put together.
+In a PC, a GPU and CPU use more electricity than all the components.

-When used for gaming the GPU and CPU are continuously in use and that is what increases the electricity usage.
+When used for gaming, the GPU and CPU are continuously in use, and that is what increases electricity usage.

 The calculator in the ‘Electricity cost calculator’ section can be used to estimate the electricity used by a computer in 24 hours.